Quantum algorithm for solving generalized eigenvalue problems with application to the Schr\"odinger equation: Quantum algorithm for landscape scanning

 The median circuit $\hat{\mathcal{M}}$ can be implemented in a number of ways, including Grover search, the cost of which is negligible~\cite{Kerzner_2024}.
+Choosing the majority voting technique implementing an approximate median, the additional gate costs would be linear in the number of bits $b$ and the number of registers $c$, $\mathcal{O}(bc)$.
+Thus, the asymptotic scaling of the final circuit is not affected.
 Generally, following the discussion given in Ref.~\cite{Kerzner_2024}, the number of clock registers is $c=\mathcal{O}(\log \frac{1}{p})$ where $p$ is the probability of not measuring the correct eigenvalue in QPE.
 Note that QPE circuits shown in Figure~\ref{fig:circuit-A} need only to act on one of the states in the pair $\ket{\psi_i}\ket{\bar\psi_i}$ in order to produce an estimate for the eigenvalue of $\widetilde{\mathbf M}$.
 We denote with $\hat{\mathcal F}$ the quantum circuit for the state preparation given in Eq.~\eqref{eq:init_state}, the successive use of $c$ QPE circuits $\hat{Q}$ and the median circuit $\hat{\mathcal{M}}$ displayed in Figure~\ref{fig:circuit-A}(b), and call $\hat{\mathcal F}$ \textit{eigenvalue finder} circuit.

 For executing each QPE circuit, one needs to implement the evolution unitary $U_{\widetilde{\mathbf M}}(t) = e^{it\widetilde{\mathbf M}}$, which requires $\mathcal O (||\widetilde{\mathbf M}||t+\log(1/\varepsilon))$ calls to block-encoded matrix $\widetilde{\mathbf M}$~\cite{Low_2017}.
 The number of qubits $b$ in each QPE estimation register shown in Figure~\ref{fig:circuit-A} is determined by target eigenvalue precision $b = \log(1/\varepsilon)$.
 We adopt the $d$-sparse model for block-encoding individual $\mathbf M_j$ matrices and separately the $\mathbf D^j(\alpha)$ matrices, denoted $\mathcal{B}[\mathbf M_j]$ and $\mathcal{B}[\mathbf D^j]$, respectively.
 Each block-encoding is associated with an appropriate scaling constant as follows: